cs50nestm/cs50labs/variables/README.md

 Another difference is in variable names.
 In math, variables are only one letter long, as in *x*, or *y*, or *n*.
 In most programming languauges, variable names can be a either a single letter or a word or phrase (as long as there are no spaces).
 In fact, it's considered good programming practice, to use variable names that represent the data they are being used to store.

-For instance, you might store your name in a variable `name`, and your age in a variable `age`.
-You can combine multiple words with underscores, such as `student_name`, and `teacher_name`.
-But if you try to name a variable with a space in it, such as `student name`, your program won't understand what you want it to do!
+For instance, we might store a name in a variable `name`, and an age in a variable `age`.
+We can combine multiple words with underscores, such as `student_name`, and `teacher_name`.
+But if we create a variable name with a space in it, such as `student name`, our program won't understand what we want it to do!

 <!-- + A good variable name that accurately describes its purpose can help someone else reading your code to understand it at first glance, as opposed to having no idea of what your program is doing! + -->

 {% next %}

 ## Declaring a Variable
-In the C Programming Language, you have to create, or declare, a variable before you can use it.
-You do this by telling the program the type of data your variable will hold, for instance an integer, and the name of your variable.
+In the C Programming Language, we have to create, or declare, a variable before we can use it.
+We do this by telling the program the type of data our variable will hold, for instance an integer, and the name of your variable.

 ```c
 int age;